Alberta Highway 54

 Alberta Provincial Highway No. 54, commonly referred to as Highway 54, is an east–west highway located in central Alberta.
 It is 70 km in length, starting at Highway 22 (Cowboy Trail), 8 km west of the Village of Caroline, and ending at exit 365 of Highway 2 (Queen Elizabeth II Highway) at the south end of the Town of Innisfail.

 Highway 54 originally passed through Innisfail's central business district along 50 Street, ending at Highway 2 / Highway 590 interchange.
-In 2008, Highway 54 was aligned along a new bypass and linked to Highway 2 at an interchange that was previously opening in 2005.
+In 2008, Highway 54 was aligned along a new bypass and linked to Highway 2 at an interchange that was previously opened in 2005.